The Landau equation as a Gradient Flow: Introduction

 For notational convenience, we sometimes abbreviate $f = f_t(v)$ and $f_{*} = f_t(v_*)$ .
 We also denote the differentiations by $\nabla = \nabla_v$ and $\nabla_* = \nabla_{v_*}$.
 The physically relevant parameters are usually $d=2,3$ and $\gamma \geq -d-1$ with $\Pi[z] = I - \frac{z\otimes z}{|z|^2}$ being the projection matrix onto $\{ z\}^\perp$.
 In this paper, for simplicity we will focus in the case $d=3$ and vary the weight parameter $\gamma$, although most of our results are valid in arbitrary dimension.
 The regime $0 < \gamma < 1$ corresponds to the so-called \textit{hard potentials} while $\gamma < 0$ corresponds to the \textit{soft potentials} with a further classification of $-2 \leq \gamma < 0$ as the moderately soft potentials and $-4 \leq \gamma< -2$ as the very soft potentials.
 The particular instances of $\gamma=0$ and $\gamma=-d$ are known as the Maxwellian and Coulomb cases respectively.

 The purpose of this work is to propose a new perspective inspired from gradient flows for weak solutions to~\eqref{eq:lan}, which is in analogy with the relationship of the heat equation and the 2-Wasserstein metric, see \cite{jordan_variational_1998, ambrosio_gradient_2008-1}.
+Our main result is inspired by and extends Erbar's work~\cite{erbar_gradient_2016}.
+There, he establishes the gradient flow perspective for the closely related spatially homogeneous Boltzmann equation with bounded collision kernels ($\gamma=0$) which we perform in the case of Landau for $\gamma\in(-3,0]$ (c.f.~\Cref{thm:fullequiv}).
 One of the fundamental steps is to symmetrize the right hand of \eqref{eq:lan}.
 More specifically, if we consider a test function $\phi \in C_c^\infty(\mathbb{R}^d)$ we can formally characterize the equation by

 where the change of variables $v\leftrightarrow v_*$ has been exploited.
 Building our analogy with the heat equation and the 2-Wasserstein distance, we define an appropriate gradient

 so that equation~\eqref{eq:wklan} now looks like